AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/ReplaceCurrentConfigforDevices.md

     <td><pre>
 This Rest API client call will feed the golden configuration template as input  and provides the following operational value to network operators

-  - Provides difference between golden configuration and running configure and accordingly does required configure replacement operations through ONES API call also called as soft provisioning in Day2 Operations
+ - Provides difference between golden configuration and running configure and accordingly do the  required configure replacement operations through ONES API call also called as soft provisioning in Day2 Operations
  - PUSH - This Rest API client call also provisions and append  any new Day2 operations over existing orchestrated DC fabric Sonic switches

 </pre>
     </td>